rcap107/retrieve-merge-predict/README.md

 `PATH` is the path to the root folder containing all the tables (saved in parquet) to be added to the metadata index and to the indices.

+`-s` is needed to save the indices after preparing the metadata.

 ```
 # wordnet case
 python prepare_metadata.py -s wordnet data/wordnet_big/